xlc-dev/nova/docs/src/scaffolding.md

 - **Minimal:** A bare-bones project with a single `main.go` file.
 - **Structured:** A more complete project with a `main.go` file, a `cmd` directory, and a `db` directory.
-- **TODO:** A full TODO CRUD API making use of all Nova's powers to show off Nova's capabilities.

 When you select a template, you get the following options: